+Sleep-deprived people make risky decisions based on too much optimism.
 DURHAM, N.C., and SINGAPORE -- The powers that be in Las Vegas figured out something long before neuroscientists at two Duke University medical schools confirmed their ideas this week: Trying to make decisions while sleep-deprived can lead to a case of optimism.

 By studying receptors in the brain, researchers at the Swedish medical university Karolinska Institutet have managed to show that the dopamine system in healthy, highly creative people is similar in some respects to that seen in people with schizophrenia.
 High creative skills have been shown to be somewhat more common in people who have mental illness in the family.
 Creativity is also linked to a slightly higher risk of schizophrenia and bipolar disorder.

 8 Things Everybody Ought to Know About Concentrating.
 “Music helps me concentrate,” Mike said to me glancing briefly over his shoulder.

 Five Body Parts You May Be Able to Regrow Soon(ish) December 18, 2009 3:30 AM Patching Damaged Hearts Early attempts to grow heart-repair patches with embryonic stem cells kept running into a glitch: because oxygen and nutrients only penetrated the outer edges of the patch, cells in the center died.

+New neurons help us to remember fear.
 Fear burns memories into our brain, and new research by University of California, Berkeley, neuroscientists explains how.